-Whether you chose to spend your undergrad years exploring the ritual ceremonies of Amazonians, immersing yourself in Chaucer and Langland, or grappling with some insoluble questions existentielles, you can still come to the law via a one-year conversion course known as the Graduate Diploma in Law (GDL).
+Whether your undergraduate degree is in history, biology, cheesemaking or TikTok studies, you can still come to the law via a one-year conversion course, traditionally known as the Graduate Diploma in Law or GDL.

 If you’re the type of person who doesn’t like change, then look away now.
 Back in the winter of 2016/17 the Solicitors Regulation Authority (SRA) announced major plans to scrap the GDL and LPC for those wishing to become solicitors and completely reshape the route to qualification.
 The plans involve the introduction of the Solicitors Qualification Examination (SQE), a two-part ‘superexam’ to be taken at the start and end of a two-year period of practical training respectively.
-The first students are set to sit the SQE in 2020 (or 2021), from which point the GDL will effectively become defunct for aspiring solicitors.
-But if you have already done the GDL, are doing it now or are starting it before summer 2020 (or 2021) then you can still follow the old route into the profession.
-The old system will be completely phased out by 2031, the SRA tells us.
+The first students are set to sit the SQE in 2021, from which point the GDL will effectively become defunct for aspiring solicitors.
+But if you have already done the GDL, are doing it now or are starting it before summer 2021 then you can still follow the old route into the profession.
+The old system will be completely phased out by 2032, the SRA tells us.
 Click here to read more about the SQE.

 The first stage of the SQE will cover much (though not all) of the current GDL, so the information below may still be of use to you in that respect.
-It certainly does provide a clear outline of what the course entails if you’re considering starting the GDL in January 2019, September 2019 or January 2020.
-For the time being, the GDL will continue to be a requirement for non-law students pursuing a career at the Bar as a vital step before doing the Bar Professional Training Course (though you must start the BPTC within five years of completing the GDL).
-But – joy oh joy – the Bar Standards Board is currently considering options to reform the route into the barristers’ profession too, which could see changes to the BPTC and other components of training.
+It certainly does provide a clear outline of what the course entails For the time being, the GDL will continue to be a requirement for non-law students pursuing a career at the Bar as a vital step before doing the Bar Course (previously known as the BPTC, this now has different names at different providers).

 The basics as they are now